Pylons/pyramid_debugtoolbar/docs/index.rst

        def url(self):
            return ''

    def includeme(config):
        config.registry.settings['debugtoolbar.panels'].append(SampleDebugPanel)

 After inheriting from the DebugPanel class, you have to define a few methods and attributes on your panel:

+``name``
+  Attribute.
+String value.
+A unique identifier for the name of the panel.
+This **must** be defined by a subclass

 ``has_content``
   Attribute.
 Boolean value.
 Default is `True`  This attribute determines if the tab is enabled or not.
-For example: in the case of the SQLA panel, if no SqlAlchemy statements were executed in the request, this value is set to `False` and the tab is simply disabled.
+If `False` then the panel's tab will be disabled and `.render_content` will not be invoked.
+Most subclasses will want to set this to `True` by default.
+An example of this panel's dynamica utility is the SQLA panel; if no SqlAlchemy statements were executed in the request, this value is set to`False` and the tab is simply disabled.

 ``user_activate``
   Attribute.
 Boolean value.
-Determines if the client is able to activate or de-activate the panel.
+If the client is able to activate/de-activate the panel then this should be `True`

+``is_active``
+  Attribute.
+Boolean value.
+This property will be set by the toolbar, indicating the user's  decision to activate or deactivate the panel.
+If `user_activate` is `False` then `is_active` will always be set to `True`.

 ``template``
   Attribute.
 String value.
 Must be overridden.
-A mako template location.
+A mako asset specification.
   The default implementation of `render_content` in the base class (`DebugToolbar`) will attempt to render `self.template`.
-If `template` is not defined, and `render_content` is not overridden, a ``NotImplemented`` exception will be raised.
+If `template` is not defined, and `render_content` is not overridden, a `NotImplemented` exception will be raised.

 ``nav_title``